opensearch-project/project-website/_posts/2024-09-24-creating-a-new-database-integration-with-data-prepper.markdown

 #### Step 12: Clean up resources

-As you complete this process, make sure perform the following cleanup tasks: delete the DynamoDB source coordination store and S3 bucket, and stop the Data Prepper, MongoDB, and OpenSearch instances.
+As you complete this process, make sure that you delete the DynamoDB source coordination store and S3 bucket as well as stop the Data Prepper, MongoDB, and OpenSearch instances.

 ### Summary